MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 |--|
 |0.64199107528146893|

-A coefficient of 0.6419 suggests that there is a weak connection between the state population and the property damage caused by storms.
+A coefficient of 0.6419 suggests that there's a weak connection between the state population and the property damage caused by storms.

-## Perform geospacial clustering
+## Perform geospatial clustering

 Geospatial clustering is a way to organize and analyze data based on geographical location.
-KQL offers multiple methods for performing [geospatial clustering](geospatial-grid-systems.md), as well as tools for [geospacial visualizations](geospatial-visualizations.md).
+KQL offers multiple methods for performing [geospatial clustering](geospatial-grid-systems.md), as well as tools for [geospatial visualizations](geospatial-visualizations.md).

 ### Cluster storm events by type